ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

-There are two ways in which this call can fail:
+There are two ways in which an ERC-20 transfer call can report failure:

 1. Revert.
 If a call to an external contract reverts than the boolean return value is `false`
 2. End normally but report a failure.
 In that case the return value buffer has a non-zero length, and when decoded as a boolean value it is `false`